ByKsTv/Everything/Flights/README.md

 > Use Fly Card.
 >
 > Download the app of the 3rd party site you bought tickets from.
+> Download the app of the airline you fly with.

-If you buy tickets for more than 1 passanger you dont need to reserve seats If you want to change seats - use the first party airline website
+If you buy tickets for more than 1 passanger you dont need to reserve seats (?)
+If you want to change seats - use the first party airline website Don't buy tickets that are near the aile or bathroom

 ## Hotels